ragundo/exportmaps/README.md

 with biome and vegetation as layers and render the world in 3D.

 #### RPC interface
 For generating maps on demand without needing to use the DFHack console.
-Just connect to DF and request the map using Google's protocol buffers.
+Just connect to DF and request a map using Google's protocol buffers.

 #### Site exporting
 Similar to DF export site.
 Get a detailed PNG of a world site.